google/deepvariant/docs/deepvariant-build-test.md

 ## Building DeepVariant from sources

-DeepVariant comes with scripts to build it on Ubuntu 14 and 16, with Ubuntu 16 recommended.
+DeepVariant comes with scripts to build it on Ubuntu 18.04.
 It can likely be built and run on other unix-based systems with some minimal modifications to these scripts.
 One way to get access to a machine running Ubuntu is through a cloud computing platform like Google Cloud Engine.

 First install the [Google Cloud SDK](https://cloud.google.com/sdk/downloads), because we will need to use its `gsutil` command to fetch some dependencies.